-Become a speech-language pathologist: tips for CSD majors
+Become a speech-language pathologist: Tips for CSD majors

 What kind of degree do I need to be a speech-language pathologist?

-The ultimate goal for an undergraduate who wants to be a speech-language pathologist or audiologist is to be accepted into a speech-language pathology master’s program that is accredited by the American Speech, Language, Hearing Association’s Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) Professional candidates also need licensing within their state.
+The ultimate goal for an undergraduate who wants to be a speech-language pathologist is to be accepted into a speech-language pathology master’s program that is accredited by the American Speech, Language, Hearing Association’s Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) Professional candidates also need licensing within their state.

 But first, you’ll need a major in communications sciences and disorders (CSD) or a similar undergraduate program at a college offering the Bachelor of Arts (BA) degree.